gguuss/DietyOS/README.md

   * Do unto others as you would want done to you.
   * If everybody did this would it be sustainable?
   * Be neither a borrower nor a lender.
+* Imaginary friends - (although in moderation, don't fall in love with your imaginary friend) An imaginary friend (or a rubber duck on your desk) that you work through problems with in order to save other people's time and attention.
 * Letting things go – sometimes it feels better to just forget and forgive than to seek justice
+* Mind palace - having a place in your mind that you meditate on and manifest in
 * “Safe spaces” allowing for communication without judgement (read non-violent communication)
 * Setting and maintaining boundaries where and when appropriate
 * Screaming at trees - it's useful sometimes to go outside and yell at trees if you are feeling rage in order to avoid directing your rage at people
 * Standing on the shoulders of giants - all of the innovations that we are bringing into the world would not be possible without the path that was already laid before us
 * Therapy / both individual and couples therapy
 * They hate us cause they ain't us.
+* Totems - objects that you use to hold your feelings and thoughts
 * Try as best you can to learn people's names: repeat their name back to them when they tell you it and use their name when talking to them
 * Understand whether your partner likes to be surprised or not and do what they like
 * "With great power comes great responsibility"